wang-jun-hao/tp/docs/UserGuide.md

 **:information_source: Note:**<br>

 The information contained in this subsection is meant for advanced users.
-Improper usage of this feature can potentially cause permanent loss of data~
+Improper usage of this feature can potentially cause permanent loss of data!

 </div>